-20. Commercial credit in this context refers to secured and unsecured credit provided by banks or other accredited financial institutions (including investment funds) primarily based on the overall creditworthiness of enterprises, with their expected future cash flow usually considered as the main source of repayment.
+- 20. Commercial credit in this context refers to secured and unsecured credit provided by banks or other regulated financial institutions (including investment funds) primarily based on the overall creditworthiness of enterprises, with their expected future cash flow being usually considered as the main source of repayment.
 Most often, commercial credit is secured by assets of the borrower that the financer can seize if the borrower defaults (as opposed to unsecured credit in which the lender's recourses are limited to obtaining a personal judgment against the borrower for the amount due).
 As discussed in detail in chapter III of the Guide, secured loans are particularly important to facilitate access to credit for MSMEs since they reduce the financer's risk in lending and thereby often allow for more favourable loan conditions.
-Domestic laws governing contracts, secured transactions and dispute resolution, as well as the domestic regulatory framework concerning the operation of banks and other financial institutions need to be taken into account when extending commercial credit.

-Specific challenges that limit this form of credit to MSMEs in many countries 21. largely relate to the difficulties that financers encounter in assessing and monitoring the creditworthiness of MSMEs and their lack of adequate collateral to secure the loan.
+Domestic laws governing contracts, secured transactions and dispute resolution, as well as the domestic regulatory framework concerning the operation of banks and other financial institutions need to be taken into account when extending commercial credit. - 21.
+Specific challenges that limit this form of credit to MSMEs in many countries largely relate to the difficulties that financers encounter in assessing and monitoring the creditworthiness of MSMEs and their lack of adequate collateral to secure the loan.
 Banks and other financial institutions are usually reluctant to extend uncollateralized credit to micro and small enterprises even at high interest rates.
 Collateral requirements are relatively high worldwide and many micro and small enterprises do not have assets with the necessary value or of the adequate type to serve as collateral.
 Household goods owned by micro and small enterprises are often not accepted as effective collateral given that they generally have low value, depreciate too quickly, and may even be exempted from judicial enforcement processes.
-Most traditional financial service providers do not operate at the microlevel.
-However, where microloan programmes exist, microcredit providers sometimes may accept jewellery and even household furniture and appliances as collateral.
-From the perspective of microcredit providers, these forms of collateral serve primarily to demonstrate the microenterprise's commitment, rather than as a secondary repayment source.
+Microlenders sometimes may accept jewellery and even household furniture and appliances as collateral.
+From the perspective of microlenders, these forms of collateral serve primarily to demonstrate the microenterprise's commitment, rather than as a secondary repayment source.